 WHAT’S SO GREAT ABOUT PWA?

 - Being a PWA opens up a world of possibilities.
-Maybe showing live streams, radio podcasts, flash offers, etc…
+Maybe live streams, radio podcasts, flash offers, etc…

 COMPATIBILITY CHECKS